chekanov/GC4PhysicalConstants/README.md

 ## Downloading the dataset

 The main file for download is called ```standard_model_snippets.json.gz```.
-It is a Python dictionary file in the JSON format, after gzip compression.
+It is a dictionary file in the JSON format, after gzip compression.
 The file contains analytic expressions up to the rank 70.
 One can download it using  the ```wget``` or ```curl``` programs like this:

 ```